A Cost-Benefit Analysis Approach to Cyber Security (Updated for 2026)

 Cost-benefit analysis (CBA) is a method used to evaluate a project by comparing its losses and gains — essentially a quantified and qualified list of pros and cons.
 CBA is a useful way to assess business projects because it reduces the evaluation complexity to a single price figure.
 As you can imagine, this makes CBA an invaluable tool when it comes to explaining the intricacies and selling the value of a robust cyber security strategy to key stakeholders.

 Pro tip: Today’s executives report being more open to new cyber security strategies than ever before.
-In 2020, 50% of executives said that they were willing to consider cyber security as a factor in every business decision (compared to only 25% the previous year).
+In 2025, a Gartner survey found that 85% of CEOs said that cyber security is critical for business growth.
 Use this as an opportunity to build foundations that will help create a sustainable and safe future.

 Pay Now or Pay Later — The Cyber Security Dilemma

 One of the most important things to emphasise in your CBA is the inherent trade-off between paying to prevent a mess versus paying to clean up a mess.
-In 2020, attacks cost governments and businesses a whopping $1 trillion — that’s 1% of global GDP.
-For individual companies, the average cost of a single data breach stood at $3.6 million.
-While UK insurers now offer cover for ransomware demands — relieving some of the financial pressure on businesses — the ‘hidden’ costs of an attack can still have a devastating effect on operations and a company’s bottom line.
-For instance:
+In 2025, cybercrime was forecast to cost governments and businesses a whopping $10.5 trillion.
+In the UK, the average cost of a significant cyber-attack for an individual business is almost £195,000.
+While UK insurers offer cover for ransomware demands — relieving some of the financial pressure on businesses — the ‘hidden’ costs of an attack can still have a devastating effect on operations and a company’s bottom line.
+For instance, in 2025:

 Of course, investing in preventative cyber security measures also comes at a cost.
-In 2020, global spending on cyber security reached an estimated $123 billion.
-By 2022, this number is on track to top $133 billion.
+Worldwide end-user spending on information security is projected to reach $240 billion in 2026.

-Despite these variations, one thing remains crystal clear: for most businesses, the cost of prevention pales in comparison to the cost of a breach.
+Despite this, though, one thing remains crystal clear: for most businesses, the cost of prevention pales in comparison to the cost of a breach.

 Getting Started with a Risk Assessment

-Applying a Cost-Benefit Analysis to Your Risk Assessment
+Applying a Cost-Benefit Analysis to Your Risk Management Profile

 • Direct costs: Ransom payments, or expenditure associated with identifying, mitigating and quarantining a threat.